matthewwithanm/django-imagekit/CONTRIBUTING.rst

    tests, first install tox, ``pip install tox``, then use ``tox``.
 This will let you know about any errors or style issues.
 4. While we're talking about tests, creating new ones for your code makes it much easier for us to merge your code quickly.
-ImageKit uses nose_, so writing tests is painless.
+ImageKit uses pytest_, so writing tests is painless.
 Check out `ours`__ for examples.
 5. It's a good idea to do your work in a branch; that way, you can work on more than one contribution at a time without making them interdependent.